denliehoo/multi-swap/README.md

 - 18/01/23: Add swap functionality to frontend; ensure swap ETH (single asset) for multiple assets % (e.g. USDC and DAI) is functional
 - 19/01/23: touch up on preview swap modal skeleton code (it should show token logo too; hence pass the state to swapFrom and swapTo)
 - 19/01/23 -2 : Add pending spinner after clicking confirm swap and change the pending spinner to a swap submitted modal (refer to wireframe) after user confirms on metamask
-- 19/01/23 -2 : Add a "Pending" section in the nav bar.
-Upon clicking it, should show the pending transaction
-- 19/01/23 -2 : Once swap completes, remove the pending and show a Swap completed notification
+- 25/01/23: Add in Goerli network and change it to it for testing
+- 25/01/23: Show notifications when swap is pending (after use clicked confirm on metamask) and when swap is completed
+- 25/01/23: Refactor connect wallet function from navbar to connectWalletReducer
+- 25/01/23: Change the Preview Swap Button to "Connect To Wallet" if not connected.
+Upon clicking it, it should connect to wallet.